warriorhub/warriorhub.github.io/index.md

 * [Walkthrough videos](#walkthrough-videos)
 * [Example enhancements](#example-enhancements)

 ## Overview

-WarriorHub is a web application that will provide UH Manoa students to browse on-campus events all in one place.
+WarriorHub is a web application that will provide UH Mānoa students to browse on-campus events all in one place.
 With WarriorHub, students will no longer have to search across multiple websites and calenders to find events that interests them.
 Now students may experience the campus life to the fullest and stay informed about activities that they enjoy.
 Users will be able to browse, search, and filter events that are most relevant to them.
 The web application will allow three types of users: students, admins, and organizers.

 * Students can browse and RSVP for events
 * Organizers can create and manage events